 Now I don’t know about you, but I haven’t seen a lot of adult stoneflies on the rivers.
 However this pattern is a good imitation for caddis, cicadas, grasshoppers, and in smaller sizes hatching mayflies.
 Attractor flies have in their makeup something that triggers the thought of food in the mind of trout!

-I tend to change flies more often as you have to find the right combination when fishing attractor flies, a good long drag free presentation is just as important as on any cast.
+I tend to change flies more often as you have to find the right combination when fishing attractor flies, a good long drag-free presentation is just as important as your cast.